-In 1975, SPPS staff Larry Kline, the building’s janitor, and Belwin Conservancy staff John Palmen, together devised a vehicle to transport students with special needs into the woods, the stream and out on the prairie.
-This program, one of the first of its kind, continues today.
+Over the years, many generous staffers have left their mark on the program.
+Of particular note are SPPS staff Larry Kline, the building’s janitor, and Belwin Conservancy caretaker John Palmen, who in 1975 devised a vehicle to transport students with special needs into the woods, the creek, and out on the prairie.

+As the outdoor science program became more successful, it grew to include students from other area schools, including Afton-Lakeland Elementary and Bayport Elementary (now Andersen Elementary).
 Today, more than 10,000 SPPS students are served each year by the program in single-day, science-focused field investigations.
-This includes every third- and fifth-grade student in SPPS, approximately 1,000 middle and high school students, and approximately 1,800 students with special needs who attend Belwin’s adaptive outdoor education programs.
-Since 1971, more than 550,000 children have participated in the Belwin Outdoor Science program.
+This includes every third- and fifth-grade student in SPPS, approximately 1,000 middle and high school students, and approximately 1,800 special education students who attend Belwin’s adaptive outdoor education programs.
+Since 1971, more than 600,000 children have participated in the Belwin Outdoor Science program.

 In 2020, Belwin acquired ownership and easements on an additional 97 acres of land that will be protected forever.
 These recent acquisitions were made possible through donations from individuals and funding from the Washington County Land and Water Legacy Program and Minnesota’s Environmental and Natural Resources Trust Fund.

 When Belwin restores land it also creates new spaces for the community.
 For the first 20 years of Belwin’s history the main focus was on the St. Croix River watershed and on outdoor education for regional school partners.
 With these programs established, Belwin began to branch out to meet the needs of our community in new ways.